 Another great idea is the use of spices.
 Ginger and nutmeg perfected the taste of the batter.
 Adding flaked coconut in the filling and the icing is also great because the taste of the sugar is not overwhelming.

 Flaked coconut does not contain the same amount of sugar as store-bought shredded coconut.
 Adding fresh shredded coconut was not a choice because of moisture.
 Freshly grated coconut would have changed the texture unless you reduce the amount from 4 ounces to 2 ounces.

-Using freshly grated coconut is a challenge because whole coconut usually stays in a supermarket for a long time so their meat won’t always be more flavorful than processed coconut.
-Using whole coconut which would yield about 3 to 4 cups is not advantageous if you are not planning on using the remaining shredded coconut.
+Using freshly grated coconut is a challenge because the whole coconut usually stays in a supermarket for a long time so their meat won’t always be more flavorful than processed coconut.
+Using the whole coconut which would yield about 3 to 4 cups is not advantageous if you are not planning on using the remaining shredded coconut.
 I would advise to use the store-bought type unless your coconut was just picked from the coconut tree.

 For flavor enhancement, I replaced the almond extract with coconut rum.
 It was a good idea considering that vanilla extract and almond extract is a good combination in the cake icing.
-I would lastly recommend to use a good coconut rum – not the cheap kind.
+I would lastly recommend using a good coconut rum – not the cheap kind.
 If the cake is for grown-ups, you can also add a little bit of coconut rum in the cake icing to bring out coconut flavor more.